JJonahJson/MountainCar-v313/README.md

 ```

 ## How to launch
-There are two principal launch options: train and play, the first trains your software to solve the MountainCar problem, the second one makes you choose between some of the trained model from the training mode and play the environment with that, be careful to have trained your network at least one time before choosing this mode!
+There are two principal launch options: **train** and **play**, the first trains your software to solve the MountainCar problem, the second one makes you choose between some of the trained model from the training mode and play the environment with that, be careful to have trained your network at least one time before choosing this mode!

 ```
 cd /path/to/MountainCar-v312
 python3 main.py -m train